6 Things CFOs Are Looking For: Conversations from the World Finance Forum

 “We have a very small finance team, and we are always pushed for resources.
 There is very limited time and it is a very routine type of work.
 I would love to see what type of digital answers there are to increase the pace of doing things, closing month end much quicker, taking away all the pain points that we have.”

 Automate where you can.
 For cloud-based systems like Workiva’s, you get a platform that sits over a number of core systems, allowing you to tap into those for streamlined collaboration and workflow.
 In Workiva’s case, you also stay connected to the sources of data and narrative.
-You do not need to go back and manually push data every time.
+You don't need to go back and manually push data every time.
 You can stay connected to as many destinations as you want.

 If you update a particular net sales number in a spreadsheet that occurs in 70 different locations across 30 different reports, you can push a button and it updates everywhere in seconds.
 Not only that, but you can set up logic to automatically adjust commentary and narrative associated with each change as well.
 Your slides with charts will update.
 If you are rolling forward and using prior month numbers, they will automatically move with the net sales variation—even drive arrows up or down or switch colors from red to green, depending on the results.

 Reporting platforms in the cloud also provide built-in oversight and assurance into the process.
-There is no need to worry about saving, version control, who made a change to a cell in a spreadsheet because the spreadsheets, documents and presentations all sit in the same shared, secure environment.
+There is no need to worry about saving, version control, who made a change to a cell in a spreadsheet because the spreadsheets, documents, and presentations all sit in the same shared, secure environment.
 All you need to worry about is finishing the work—the automated audit trail takes care of the governance.

 These efficiencies add up.
 For example, Workiva customers have saved one week or seven days straight away in the first reporting cycle.